 You can use the on-site search data to improve your site a few ways:

 - Look at the terms people type in the most.
-Check if you need to expose or feature certain products more, or improve your navigation elements so visitors can find those particular items better
+Check if you need to expose or feature certain products more, or improve your navigation elements so visitors can find those particular items better.

-Learn more about on-site search.
+Learn how to leverage on-site search.

 4. High Traffic, High Bounce Areas